tarantool/metrics/doc/monitoring/metrics_reference.rst

 Vinyl metrics provide :ref:`vinyl engine <storing-data-with-vinyl>` statistics.

 **Disk**
-Disk metrics could be useful to monitoring overall data size on disk.
+Disk metrics are used to monitor overall data size on disk.

 * ``tnt_vinyl_disk_data_size``—the amount of data stored in files, in bytes

 * ``tnt_vinyl_disk_index_size``—the amount of index stored in files, in bytes

 **Regulator**
-The vinyl regulator decides when to take or delay actions for disk IO, grouping activity in batches so that it is consistent and efficient.
+The vinyl regulator decides when to take disk IO actions.
+It groups activities in batches so that they are more consistent and efficient.

-* ``tnt_vinyl_regulator_dump_bandwidth``—the estimated average rate at which dumps are done.
+* ``tnt_vinyl_regulator_dump_bandwidth``—the estimated average rate at which dumps are performed.
   Initially this will appear as 10485760 (10 megabytes per second).
-Only significant dumps (larger than one megabyte) are used for estimating
+Only significant dumps (larger than one megabyte) are used for the estimate.

-* ``tnt_vinyl_regulator_write_rate``—the actual average rate at which recent writes to disk are done.
+* ``tnt_vinyl_regulator_write_rate``—the actual average rate at which recent writes to disk are performed.
-  Averaging is done over a 5-second time window.
-Monitoring of this value can be useful to understand state of disk.
+  This is a moving average with a 5-second window.
+Monitoring of the value can be useful for understanding state of disk.

 * ``tnt_vinyl_regulator_rate_limit``—the write rate limit, in bytes per second, imposed on transactions by the regulator based on the observed dump/compaction performance.
-  If this value is decreasing to about 10^5 it indicates that something is wrong with disk or scheduler.
+  If the value is down to approx. 10^5 it indicates that something is wrong with the disk or scheduler.

 * ``tnt_vinyl_regulator_dump_watermark``—the point when dumping must occur.
   The value is slightly smaller than the amount of memory that is allocated for vinyl trees,